-Negative Pull Ups is a great way to build your lats, rear shoulders and upper back muscles.
+Negative Pull Up exercise is a great way to build your lats, rear shoulders and upper back muscles.

 This is also an effective way to learn the pull up if you can’t do one.